AdobeDocs/experience-manager-guides.en/help/product-guide/web-editor/native-pdf-web-editor.md

 >![NOTE]
 >
-> Starting with the Experience Manager Guides 5.0/2025.02.0 release, the Print section is now part of the **Native PDF Output presets**.
+> Starting with the Experience Manager Guides 5.0/2025.02.0 release, the Print section is now part of the **Native PDF Output preset**.

 Configure the print production settings to assign printer marks, select color models, and specify properties related to printing of your PDF output.